rakus/gnome-shell-terminal-list/README.md

 their title.
 By default the button is located on the far left, even left of "Activities".

+:exclamation:  To proper switch to a listed terminal tab, you will need the extension [steal-my-focus-window], otherwise you just get the "Terminal is ready" notification.

 ## Menu

 The menu is opened on click or with the shortcut `Ctrl+Super+T`.
 It starts